AiDroopy/appartment.portal/README.md

 pnpm install
 ```

-To run the app on ios
+To run the app on ios (not tested)

 ```sh
 pnpm ios